stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 stefankreitmayer@gmail.com

-Thanks to Richard Noss for feedback on the slides
+Thanks to Richard Noss for help with the slides